 Prior to the arrival of my son, Harry, I was a lawyer for almost 15 years.
-I approached my pregnancy and impending parenthood as I would a new case – I did a lot of research and ultimately felt pretty relaxed as to what lay ahead.
+I approached impending parenting as I would a new area of law, devouring multiple books on the subject, cross-referencing, making notes and even colour-coding!

-I ultimately decided to delay my return to work.
-Having to think on my feet in the courtroom didn’t seem feasible when I was averaging 5 hours of broken sleep a night.
-With the benefit of hindsight there was actually something else at play – my losing battle with child sleep had fundamentally affected my confidence.
+Realising that I couldn’t think on my feet in the courtroom in my sleep- deprived state, I deferred my return to work.
+With the benefit of hindsight, there was also something deeper at play – my losing battle with Harry’s sleep had fundamentally affected my confidence.
+I felt incompetent.

 To discuss how Little Sleep Stars can help you, get in touch today – I’d love to hear from you!

 Lauren is proud to be a member of the International Association of Child Sleep Consultants, the Association of Professional Sleep Consultants, the International Pediatric Sleep Association and the Association of Birth and Baby Professionals.